cgeduhn/vatcalc/README.md

   # service:
   #     is the object a service like a Coupon or a Fee ?
 If this option is set to true
   #     the object has not a fix VAT percentage.
-  #     the vat will be calculated by the non-service object net rates in a bill.
+  #     the vat will be calculated by the non-service net rates in a bill.

   ....